Asia Insurance Post

 Reinsurers have been surprised with the price drop on risk which has been more than expectations, mainly due to previous years good results and interest in the Indian risks.
 With uncertainty in the Gulf, the interest on Indian risks is also higher.
 Overall many reinsurers feel the market may not earn enough at these levels to service their capital and any large loss can create pricing volatility in future.

-Mumbai:Battling a severe global soft pricing cycle, Indian reinsurers have turned cautious and innovative to protect their bottomlines while participating in the Apr1 renewals of Rs 3 lakh crore(USD32billion) Indian general insurance market.
+Mumbai:Battling a severe global soft pricing cycle, Indian reinsurers have turned cautious and innovative to protect their bottomlines, while deploying their larger capacity, in the Apr1 renewals of Rs 3 lakh crore(USD32billion) Indian general insurance market.

 Apr1 Renewals have been a buyers’ market for cedents with ample capacity provided by 36 reinsurance players located inside India and around 270 cross boarder reinsurers (CBRs) operating from overseas markets, said industry sources.